-Even though we are generally considered to be mainly a makeup school for Film, TV and Theatre, we do teach fashion too.
-This Module is covered along with Airbrushing and hair extensions.
+Even though we are generally considered to be mainly a makeup school for Film, TV and Theatre, we do teach fashion, too.

-These different skills that are honed in this module, will help the student understand the differences of make and hair in Film and TV to fashion.
+These different skills that are honed in this module, will help the student understand the differences of doing makeup and hair in Film and TV compared to fashion.

-Along with this, you will also be taught about how to study different face shapes, eye shapes and lip shapes, not only how to work with them, but also how to create them.
-Fashion makeup is generally making a statement it is almost exaggerated and very prominent.
-Whilst film make up, can be incredibly subtle, as in, ‘make up, no makeup.’
+Along with this, you will also be taught how to study different face shapes, eye shapes and lip shapes, not only how to work with them, but also how to create them.
+Fashion makeup is generally making a statement, almost exaggerated and very prominent.
+Whilst film make up can be incredibly subtle, as in, ‘make up, no makeup.’

-You may not be making up Kate Moss or Cara Delevingne, but it is very important that you know how to be sympathetic in when doing make up in the fashion industry,
+You may not be making up Kate Moss or Cara Delevingne, but it is very important that you know how to do make up in the fashion industry.

 - Understanding ‘clean beauty’ ¤t trends